Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">9/8/2024</td>
+<td align="center">9/9/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GK9UGVW1E/between-pride-and-passion">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GVWU8N17X/super-link-up-play">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Sion suddenly attacks Will in the middle of their event at the Grand Magic Festival.<br>Sion's emotions fuel his magic as Will struggles to understand Sion's actions.
-Meanwhile, Julius draws<br>ever closer to the stadium and winning the event.</p>
+<p align="center">Isagi and others are set to play a revenge match against the "Top 3," who<br>have defeated them and took Bachira from them.
+They have fought against formidable foes and<br>advanced by repeating the process of ego and chemical reactions, and they're ready to throw<br>everything they have at the Top 3.
+The final battle of 4 vs 4<br>is finally about to begin.
+Isagi, Nagi, Barou, and Chigiri desperately try to keep up<br>to the extraordinary individual skills of the Top 3.
+But one pass from Bachira starts<br>to evolve the game...</p>
 </td>
 </tr>
 </table>